Published on Brock University (http://www.brocku.ca)

 If you are in the area, you are also welcome to drop your documentation off in person.
 Our office is located on the 4th floor of the Schmon Tower and our office hours are Monday-Friday, 8:30am-12:00 and 1:00-4:30pm.

-Step 4: You will be sent a Notice of Assessment
+Step 4: Receive your Notice of Assessment

 Once your OSAP documentation (outlined in Step 3b) is processed, the Ministry of Training, Colleges, and Universities will send you a Notice of Assessment.
 You will receive this notification by mail or by email, depending on how you asked to be notified.